 The etymology of the word “nourishing” begins with the Latin word nutrire, meaning “to feed, nurse, or support.”
 From this root, the term passed into Old French as nouriss- and then into Middle English as nourishen.
 This historical path reflects the original function of nourishment—offering food or care to help something grow.

-The suffix “-ing” in modern English transforms the verb “nourish” into an adjective, describing the quality of something that nourishes.
+The suffix “-ing” in modern English turns the verb “nourish” into an adjective, describing the quality of something that nourishes.
 Over time, “nourishing” has come to represent not only physical nourishment but also emotional, intellectual, and spiritual support.
-For instance, in earlier centuries, nourishment was mostly about bodily health and survival.
-Today, it extends to nurturing ideas, relationships, and creativity.
+Today, you’ll commonly see it used in contexts like wellness, relationships, learning, and community care, including relationships and creativity.

-This evolution shows the cultural shift in how people understand well-being moving from just physical care to holistic development.
-So, “nourishing” isn’t limited to meals or diets; it’s deeply connected to the full human experience, rooted in history but growing with modern values of wellness, compassion, and balance.
+So, “nourishing” isn’t limited to meals or diets; it’s connected to the full human experience, rooted in history but evolving with modern values of holistic well-being, compassion, and balance.

 Example Sentences